 Firstly, your HVAC air filters might be up for maintenance.
 Grimy air filters can block airflow, causing your system to work harder and increasing your heating costs.
 Another possible reason is that you’re using an old and inefficient furnace, which can cause a multitude of other heating problems too.
 Furthermore, your ductwork could be uninsulated or leaky, leading to lost heat; your furnace might be cycling on and off too soon, or your thermostat settings might not be right.

 How To Resolve: Regularly checking for issues with your heating system will ensure that it runs efficiently.
-Insulating your home’s ductwork and fixing any leaks will prevent the loss of conditioned air, which can normally drive your bills up.
+Insulating your ductwork leaks will prevent the loss of conditioned air, which can normally drive your bills up.
 Additionally, if your furnace or heating system is old or outdated, you might want to consider a replacement.

 Pro Tip: Automating your home climate by pairing your heat pump with a smart AC controller can help you save up to 25% on energy bills.